tblxio/tech-radar/docs/data/webpack/webpack.md

 # Webpack

-[Webpack](https://webpack.js.org) is the standard module bundler for most modern frontend frameworks.
+<a href="https://webpack.js.org" target="_blank">Webpack</a> is the standard module bundler for most modern frontend frameworks.
 We have adopted Webpack for nearly every SPA because it gives us great benefits.